 - Enter payment info and start tweeting!
 You're able to check the status of your promotion anytime throughout the month by going back to Promote Mode from your profile settings.

 With Twitter Promote Mode, you are only able to select interests OR locations.
 To see which worked better for us, we used interests for the first half of the month and location for the second half of the month.

 First 15 days – Interests

-Our main pillars we specialize in are marketing, creative, and technology.
-However, marketing and creative weren't options to choose for interests so we selected business, careers, events, technology and computing.
+The main pillars we specialize in are marketing, creative, and technology.
+However, marketing and creative weren't options to choose for interests so we selected business, careers, events, technology, and computing.
 We tailored our content to match these interests by focusing on technology and development best practices, careers we were hiring for, and events we attended or sponsored.

 Second 15 days – Locations

 For our location, we selected the Minneapolis/St. Paul metro area since we’re located in Minneapolis.
 While this was ideal for sharing content going on in the Minneapolis area, we knew that our blogs and digital related tweets wouldn't drive as much engagement.
 For these two weeks we shared events we sponsored or attended in the metro area, different holidays that our audience could relate to, and primarily our work culture because who doesn't like puppies?

 Engagement wise, there wasn’t a notable difference between the two.
 However, we did notice that the profile visits were significantly higher when we were targeting interest based users instead of location based users.
 We believe this was due to two things: